My book Melbourne Circle: Walking, Memory and Loss was launched on Thursday 3 December, via the Sun Bookshop in Yarraville.

 As the title suggests, the themes are loss, memory, connection to place, and regeneration.
 The implicit argument of the book is that connection with place is a key to the meanings of our lives.

-Melbourne Circle: Walking, Memory and Loss will be published in December 2020 by Arcadia, an imprint of Australian Scholarly Publishing.
+Melbourne Circle: Walking, Memory and Loss has been published by Arcadia, an imprint of Australian Scholarly Publishing.